day8/re-frame/docs/coeffects.md

        (assoc db :defaults val))))
 ```

-Because it has accessed LocalStore, this event handler has stopped being
+Because it has accessed LocalStore, this event handler is not
 pure, which will trigger well documented paper cuts.

 ### Let's Fix It